How Do I Save Money at My Restaurant?

 My restaurant is five years old.
 We’ve never made a lot of money, but have always gotten by.
 Lately though, with the rising prices of food, fuel and everything else, plus the recession, it has been really hard to pay our bills on time and pay our staff every week.
-I don’t want to close the restaurant.
-I’ve thought about cutting back our hours, but am not sure it's a good idea.
 Is there a way we can save money without laying off staff or cutting hours?

 Keep an Eye on Payroll